intergo/sms.to-laravel-lumen/README.md

 2) Create account on SMS Gateway provider [HERE](https://sms.to/register)

-[SMS.to](https://sms.to) is a bulk SMS marketing platform that offers a smarter way for businesses to communicate with customers through multiple channels.
+[SMS.to](https://sms.to) is a bulk SMS / marketing / SMS API platform that offers a smarter way for businesses to communicate with customers through multiple channels.
 Reach customers in their preferred channel through SMS, WhatsApp or Viber Messages.
 For more details, please visit: https://sms.to

 ## Requirements